-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Provision of a quality water supply Community satisfaction with water supply N/A 97% NRB Survey (every 3 years) Customer satisfaction The total number of complaints received about any of the following: a) drinking water clarity b) drinking water taste c) drinking water odour d) drinking water pressure or flow e) continuity of supply, and f) Council's response to any of these issues expressed per 1000 connections to the networked reticulation system.
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source Provision of a quality water supply Community satisfaction with water supply N/A N/A NRB Survey (every 3 years) Customer satisfaction The total number of complaints received about any of the following: a) drinking water clarity b) drinking water taste c) drinking water odour d) drinking water odour f) continuity of supply, and f) Council's response to any of these issues expressed per 1000 connections to the networked reticulation system.
 Not achieved.
-There were 12 complaints about water clarity a) No more than 4 per 1000 connections b) No more than 2 per 1000 connections c) No more than 1 per 1000 connections d) No more than 2 per 1000 connections e) No more than 2 per 1000 connections f) 0 per 1000 connections f) 0 per 1000 connections Council records (RFS database)
+There were 268 complaints about water clarity and numerous complaints about taste.
+Also there were 16 (5.9 per 1,000) water main breaks resulting from fibre thrusting b) No more than 2 per 1000 connections c) No more than 1 per 1000 connections d) No more than (RFS database)

-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Safety of drinking water The extent to which Council's drinking water supply complies with: a) part 4 of the 2008 drinking-water standards (bacteria compliance criteria), and b) part 5 of the 2008 drinking-water standards (protozoal compliance criteria).
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source Safety of drinking water The extent to which Council's drinking water supply complies with: a) part 4 of the 2008 drinking-water standards (bacteria compliance criteria), and b) part 5 of the 2008 drinking-water standards (protozoal compliance criteria).
 Not achieved.
-Two instances of E-coli and one instance of protozoal non-compliance. a) No more than 1 instance of bacteria criteria non-compliance and b) No instances of protozoal criteria non-compliance Toi Te Ora Public Health service reports Maintenance of the reticulation network The percentage of real water loss from the Council's networked reticulation system, measured using the minimum night flow (MNF) analysis method contained in the DIA Guidelines.
-Not achieved.
-Average was 323 litres per day <200 litres per connection per day 2 Council records Demand management The average consumption of drinking water per day per resident within the district.
-Achieved.
-Average consumption was 0.458 m3 per day 0.6 m3 Council records Fault response times Where the local authority a interruption to its networked a) attendance for urgent call-outs: from the time that Council receives notification to the time that service personnel reach the site, and b) resolution of urgent callouts: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption.
-No urgent callouts Less than 8 hours c) attendance for non- urgent call-outs: from the time that Council receives notification to the time that service personnel reach the site, and 44 non-urgent call- outs responded to within 24 hours 24 hours d) resolution of non-urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption Achieved (All 44 callouts were resolved within 48 hours) 48 hours
+Council had one instance of protozoal non- compliance. a) No more than 1 instance of bacteria criteria non- compliance and b) No instances of protozoal criteria non- compliance Toi Te Ora Public Health service reports Maintenance of the reticulation network The percentage of real water loss from the Council's networked reticulation system, measured using the minimum night flow (MNF) analysis method contained in the DIA Guidelines.
+Average real water loss was 180 litres per day per connection <200 litres per connection per day Council records Demand management The average consumption of drinking water per day per resident within the district.
+Average consumption was 0.588 m3 per day <0.6 m3 Council records Fault response times Where the local authority a interruption to its networked a) attendance for urgent call-outs: from the time that Council receives notification to the time that service personnel There were 16 urgent callouts which were all attended to reach the site, and b) resolution of urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption.
+All urgent callouts were resolved within 8 hours Less than 8 hours c) attendance for non- urgent call-outs: from the time that Council receives notification to the time that service personnel reach the site, and 268 non-urgent call-outs were all responded to within 24 hours 24 hours Council records (RFS database) d) resolution of non- urgent call-outs: from the time that Council receives notification to the time that service personnel confirm resolution of the fault or interruption All 268 callouts were resolved within 24 hours 48 hours

-2 Measured using the minimum night flow (MNF) analysis method contained in the DIA Guidelines.

-3 Non-Financial Performance Measures Rules 2013 made by the Secretary for Local Government pursuant to and in accordance with section 261B of the Local Government Act 2002
+&lt;sup>2 Measured using the minimum night flow (MNF) analysis method contained in the DIA Guidelines.
+Non-Financial Performance Measures Rules 2013 made by the Secretary for Local Government pursuant to and in accordance with section 261B of the Local Government Act 2002 28